HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Enterprise Features

-This is where the Latitude justifies its $450 premium.
+This is where the Latitude justifies its the premium.
 It includes Intel vPro for remote IT management, DASH compliance, a smart card reader option, and Dell’s enterprise security suite.
 If your company’s IT department manages your laptop, the Latitude is what they want to deploy.

 Winner: Dell Latitude 9450.
 If you need enterprise management.
 Irrelevant if you don’t.